openwpm/openwpm-crawler/deployment/gcp/README.md

 ### Decrease the size of the cluster while it is not in use

-While the cluster has autoscaling activated, and thus should scale down when not in use, it can sometimes be slow to do this or fail to do this adequately.
-In these instances, it is a good idea to go to `Clusters -> crawl1 -> default-pool -> Edit` and set the number of instances to 0 or 1 manually.
+While the cluster has auto-scaling activated, and thus should scale down when not in use, it can sometimes be slow to do this or fail to do this adequately.
+In these instances, it is a good idea to go to `Clusters -> crawl -> default-pool -> Edit` and set the number of instances to 0 or 1 manually.
 It will still scale up when the next crawl is executed.

 ### Deleting the GKE Cluster